jkarl/COTS_GPS_Collars/firmware/MSR1-R3/readme.md

 This revision of the GPS tracking collar is intended to simplify and streamline creation of more collars.
 The design focused on battery life, cost, and ease of assembly.
 In the following you'll find the parts used for this project, the steps taken to achieve a working unit, and the settings file.

 There are now multiple version of this project.
 While they all accomplish the same task in the same way, they look slightly different.
 The first revision has MS_R1 written on it.
 This was the first PCB print, and worked just fine.
 The reason R2 was made was to shrink down this board so that it would fit better in the collars.
 R3 was made almost entirely out of surface mounted parts.
 This unit is significantly smaller, and was designed to be sent to a manufacturer to be printed, as well as assembled.

+It is not recommended to use the first revision, or any revision that is not voltage regulated.
+Fortunately, only about 25 or so were ever made without this feature.
+For that reason the assembly guide will assume that you have a voltage regulated board.

 ### Contents
+- Unit Specifications
 - Software Settings
 - Parts Required
 - Software Required